Odion Ighalo: Ex-Manchester United striker joins Al Shabab from Shanghai Shenhua | Goal.com

 However, he found minutes hard to come by this season as he made just four appearances in all competitions.

+"To the best fans in the world (the Manchester United fans) we have missed you, but we hear your voices cheering us on from afar, we can’t wait to have you all back on the stands.

+"I’m still and would remain a MANCHESTER UNITED FAN forever.
+Once a Red, always a Red.
+Thank you Manchester United and God bless."

-Despite having plenty of suitors, the 31-year-old chose to continue his career with the White Lion where he joins Senegal international Alfred N'Diaye.
+Despite having plenty of suitors, the 31-year-old chose to continue his professional career with the White Lion where he joins Senegal international Alfred N'Diaye and will wear jersey no. 89.

+Ighalo could make his debut for the Saudi side when they host Al Raed in Saturday’s league encounter.

+Unbeaten in their last five league games, Carlos Inarejos’ men lead the log having accrued 32 points from 16 games - two points ahead of closest challengers Al Hilal and Al Ahli.